 - We can reveal that we, ourselves, speak standard English while we are in class, but that in other situations we use less formal language, adapting our language to the situation we are in.

-- We can let learners know that they can learn to use standard English in situations where it is appropriate, and continue to use non-standard English in situations where that is appropriate.
+- We can let learners know that they can use standard English in some times and places, and use non-standard English in others.

 A puzzle, not a moral dilemma

 They already monitor their language in different situations; for example they may control the amount of swearing they do in church or around children.
-They can learn to use standard English when they want their education to show.
+They can learn to use standard English when they want to show that they can do it.
+They can choose when or if to resist the way that Standard English is used to keep people in line.
+And we can be allies in that resistance.